unpaper/unpaper/doc/unpaper.1.rst

 .. option:: -S { width, height \| size-name }; --sheet-size { width, height \| size-name }

-   Force a fix sheet size.
+   Force a fix sheet size. (default: as in input file)

    Usually, the sheet size is determined by the input image size (if ``input-pages=1``), or by the double size of the first page in a two-page input set (if ``input-pages=2``).
 If the input image is smaller than the size specified here, it will appear centered and surrounded with a white border on the sheet.
 If the input image is bigger, it will be centered and the edges will be cropped.

    This option may also be helpful to get regular sized output images if the input image sizes differ.

-Standard size-names like ``a4-landscape``, ``letter``, etc. may be used (see ``--size``).
-   (default: as in input file)
+   See `Physical Dimensions And Paper Sizes`_ for valid values of size-name.

 .. option:: --sheet-background { black \| white }